The 2025 "India Made Easy" Guide to Film Permits, Visas & Carnets

 India is a mind-bogglingly diverse and creatively inspiring place to film.
 But it is also a place of mind-numbing, complex, and occasionally contradictory paperwork.

 And here’s the critical part other fixers won't tell you: getting this wrong isn't just a headache.
 It's a major financial and legal risk.
 We're talking police enquiries, problems with unions (mainly Mumbai), significant delays, or your key crew being held up at immigration and customs.
+Knowing the rules is half the battle.
+Enforcing them on a chaotic set is the other half.
+Our Fixers know this.

 As UK nationals running a production company in India, we don't just see this as a bureaucratic checklist; we see it as a critical legal and financial liability.
 We've written this guide to give you the honest, unvarnished truth.